SiqiZheng94/Project-RestaurantManagementSystem/README.md

 3. Configure the backend environment.
 4. Install the frontend dependencies and run the React application.

-You can also visit https://restaurant-ordering-system-4vq0.onrender.com and try it yourself.
+You can also go to https://restaurant-ordering-system-4vq0.onrender.com and try it yourself.
+Getting the server up and running will take a few minutes.